Friends seek justice for man killed in Port Richmond crash

 "He was nice, he was just very nice to me.
 Like she said he would give you the shirt off of his back," Tanya Gallagher said.

-Police say a stolen Cadillac crashed into another vehicle and spun out of control as Repka was hit and killed.
+Police say a stolen Cadillac crashed into another vehicle and spun out of control as Repko was hit and killed.

 "I'm sad, I cried last night," Tracey Norton, of Logan, said.
 "I knew it was him when I saw that wheelchair mangled in the street."